DPotoyan/Chem324/_sources/ch07/note02.md

 ## Orbital Approximation

 - The Schrödinger equation for hydrogenic atoms can be solved exactly.
-- For many-electron atoms, the wavefunction depends on multiple variables:
+- For many-electron atoms, the wavefunction depends on coordinates of multiple electonrs, hence we can not separate variables and solve problem exactly.
+- We can however approximate multi-electorn wavefunction as product of single electron wavefunctions to be determined via variational method.

 :::{admonition}
 :class: important